-Organize and coordinate program activities for assigned programming areas.
+Organize and coordinate program activities for assigned programs as delegated.

-Assist with program evaluation to include: collecting evaluation and needs assessment forms from program participants for all assigned program areas as appropriate.
+Assist with program evaluation to include: collecting program evaluations and needs assessment forms from program participants for assigned program areas as directed.

 Coordinate, compile and organize existing program resources and program materials.

-Under the direction of the Program Leader, coordinate and assist with special projects and outreach efforts as instructed.
+Under the direction of the Program Manager and/or Program Area Issue Leader, coordinate and assist with special projects and outreach efforts as instructed.

 Effectively maintain existing professional relationships with other agencies, organizations and businesses that promote effective communication and facilitate continued programming efforts.